State of Washington Classified Job Specification

-One year experience as a Medical Program Specialist 1.
+One-year experience as a Medical Program Specialist 1.

 A Master's degree with major study in public health, public administration, nursing, health administration, economics, business administration, or closely allied field and two years of supervisory or consultative experience in a health services program.

-Two additional years of qualifying experience may be substituted for the Master's degree provided a Bachelor's degree in one of the above fields has been achieved.
+Two additional years of qualifying experience may be substituted for the Master's degree provided a Bachelor's the degree in one of the above fields has been achieved.

 Class Specification History